 Also, the borrower is not responsible for making any payments on the principal amount until the loan is fully paid.
 The borrower only pays the interest on the amount that has accumulated over the draw period.
 The full principal payment typically happens after construction is completed.

-While commercial construction loans seem like the go-to option when it comes to expanding your business ventures, keep in mind that the interest rate is higher than with traditional home loans; however, they may vary depending on many components such as current rate trends, the borrower’s credit score, and financial background.
+Interest rates for commercial construction loans may be higher than traditional home loans.
+Interest rates for construction loans may vary depending on current rate trends or the borrower’s credit score and financial background.
 In general, interest rates range anywhere from 4% to 12%.

 Commercial construction loans hold extra fees that are not likely to appear with standard mortgages.
 The fees are usually attached to the remainder of the closing costs, including:

 When it comes to standard mortgages, the down payment can be as low as 3%.
 Commercial construction loans hold a higher down payment.
 The down payment requirement for commercial construction loans ranges anywhere between 10% to 30%